 The analysis of the maps indicate an intricate combination of factors contributing to the major accidents contained in the MATA-D database, including the significance of the human factors to the undesirable outcome.
-Previous studies (Graeber, 1999, McLaughlin et al., 2000, Leveson, 2004) using different industrial sectors as a data source also emphasised the importance of considering human issues when assessing risk, relating between 70% to 80% of accidents to some kind of operator error.
+Previous studies (Graeber, 1999, McLaughlin et al., 2000, Levenson, 2004)

+using different industrial segments as a data source also emphasised the importance of considering human issues when assessing risk, relating between 70% to 80% of accidents to some kind of operator error.
 Therefore, it seems to be clear that a satisfactory risk assessment study must take into account the relationship between humans, technology and organisations to convey realistic scenarios.
-Otherwise, the safety analysis will not offer a trustworthy and sufficiently broad view of the major hazards that industrial facilities are exposed to throughout their lifecycle.
+Otherwise, the safety analysis will not offer a trustworthy dimension of the major hazards that industrial facilities are exposed throughout their lifecycle.

-So why has limited attention, especially if compared with traditional risk assessment approaches focused on engineering technical systems, been paid to the consideration of human factors in risk studies (Hollywell, 1996; Skogdalen & Vinnem, 2011, 2012)?
-When analysing occupational risk assessments, Cuny and Lejeune (2003) pointed out some problems to the consideration of the human influence, particularly the preparation of data for processing and the estimation of probabilities to feed deterministic approaches.
-The complexity of organisational interfaces and the variability of human behaviour also make a socio-technical system modelling a challenging task, maybe explaining the reason behind the disproportionate focus on purely technical aspects and discrete components in risk evaluation.
+So why scarce attention, especially if compared with the analysis of technical systems (Hollywell, 1996), has been paid to human factors in risk studies?
+When analysing occupational risk assessments, Cuny & Lejeune (2003) pointed out some problems to consider the human influence, particularly the preparation of data for processing and the estimation of probabilities to feed deterministic approaches.
+The complexity of organisational interfaces and the variability of human behaviour also make a sociotechnical system modelling a challenging task, maybe explaining the reason behind the disproportionate focus on purely technical aspects and discrete components in risk evaluation.

 The interpretation of the maps enables the possibility of considering the whole range of contributors without previous assumptions of their conjectural importance, focusing on their interactions and on the disclosure of tendencies, instead of concentrating on individual factors.
 The application of the SOM algorithm and the joint analysis of maps highlighted topographical areas containing similar interfaces, allowing a targeted examination of the genesis of the MATA-D accidents and the development of an attribute checklist with the most frequent observations.
 Some of these interfaces will be illustrated with the accident narratives as positioned in the map, all accessible through the MATA-D database.
-Examples of specific items developed to raise the awareness for the discussed interactions will be given, and the complete list will be presented in the appendix.

 An analysis of Cluster 1 accidents from area 1A (Figure 8) indicates that these events are related to situations where components were designed and implemented on an individual fashion, rather than as a holistic system.
-A deeper examination of the contributing factors description for the major accidents contained within this region, according to the MATA-D stored data, indicates that safety studies failed to adequately address risks related to the system interaction with the environment as well as possible interferences among individual components.
+Consequently, safety studies failed to adequately address risks related to the system interaction with the environment as well as possible interferences among individual components.
 The shortcomings in design, procedures, quality and task allocation joined the loss of situational awareness during operation, and insufficient theoretical knowledge led to the misperception of risks.
-A practical example of this tendency was the widely-known Varanus Island incident in June 2008 (Bills & Agostini, 2009), when a pipeline rupture and explosion caused a shortage in the gas supply for Western Australia, resulting in three billion Australian dollars in economic losses.
+A practical example of this tendency was the widely-known Varanus Island incident in June 2008 (Bills & Agostini, 2009), when a pipeline rupture and explosion caused a shortage in the gas supply for Western Australia, resulting in 3 billion Australian dollars in economic losses.
 In summary, the lack of an integrated approach to design and risk management led to problems in the cathodic protection system, most likely due to electrical interferences from adjacent pipes and other structures, causing alternating current corrosion.
 The assumption that safeguards are always active and the sense that their failures are unconceivable are also patterns observed within the grouping.
-In order to ensure that these common major accident tendencies are addressed by risk studies, it is suggested that holistic validation questions (e.g. items 10, 11, 15 and 59 of the appendix checklist) should be developed to raise reviewers and designers' risk awareness level.

 Accidents within area 1B (Figure 9) presented situations where process changes undermined the original recommendations from risk assessment studies.
 Equipment or system replacements, product modifications and procedures updates lacking a proper hazard evaluation (or management of change) enabled the deterioration of the system.
 The necessary training to operate under the new conditions was also insufficient, causing a human performance failure.
-The validation checklist items 4, 5, 23 and 33 are examples of checkpoints aimed at neutralising these accident patterns highlighted by the MATA-D data mining using the SOM.